aws-solutions-library-samples/guidance-for-building-a-sustainability-data-fabric-on-aws/README.md

 7. [Cleanup](#cleanup)

 ## Overview
-The Guidance for Sustainability Data Fabric on AWS is an opinionated sustainability lens built on top of the [Guidance for Data Fabric on AWS](https://github.com/aws-solutions-library-samples/guidance-for-data-fabric-on-aws).
+The Guidance for Sustainability Data Management on AWS is an opinionated sustainability lens built on top of the [Guidance for Data Fabric on AWS](https://github.com/aws-solutions-library-samples/guidance-for-data-fabric-on-aws).

 ## Prerequisites